 Join your community to raise funds and help end cancer.
 On Saturday, Nov.
-11, 2017, put on your favorite pair of boots—cowboy, rain, combat, desert or others—and join thousands at the Boot Walk.
+10, 2018, put on your favorite pair of boots—cowboy, rain, combat, desert or others—and join thousands at the Boot Walk to End Cancer®.
 Together, we'll give cancer the boot!

-The Boot Walk follows a short, 1.2 mile route in the heart of the Texas Medical Center.
+The Boot Walk follows a short walk in the heart of the Texas Medical Center.
 All ages are welcome to participate.
 There's fun for the entire family!

 There's no registration fee to join.
 We want everyone to have the opportunity to participate, and show their support for MD Anderson and our fight to end cancer.
 All funds raised support our bold mission: To eliminate cancer in Texas, the nation and the world.

-Thousands participated in the first Boot Walk to End Cancer, which was held in 2016.
+Thousands participated in the 2017 Boot Walk to End Cancer.